Doesntmeananything/do-you-know-pixel-art/README.md

 ### Client structure

 - React: create an architecture of components and store states about current app progress.
-- Gatsby: ensure image and SEO optimisations.
+- Gatsby: utilise scaffolding and ensure image and SEO optimisations.
 - Material-UI: use a mature and customisable ui-kit for a consistent look.